 - John Livingston Ecological Conscience Award

-Russell, J. & Fawcett, L. (forthcoming).
+Russell, J. & Fawcett, L. (2019).
 “On Child/Animal Vulnerability and an Embodied Pedagogy of Conviviality.”
 In A. Cutter-Mackenzie, K. Malone, & E. Barratt-Hacking (eds)., International Research Handbook on ChildhoodNature.
 Springer Publishing.